-I don’t know what it was about this schoolwork-via-robot scheme that finally piqued my interest, but I signed up for an OpenAI account and started messing around in their playground app to see what it could do.
+But something about this schoolwork-via-robot scheme finally piqued my interest, so I signed up for an OpenAI account and started messing around.

-I’m reminded of one of my favorite scene-setting details in fiction, from Neil Gaiman’s Neverwhere, where he describes characters as wearing “the kind of suits that might have been made by a tailor two hundred years ago who had had a modern suit described to him but had never actually seen one.”
-Much of the output of these AI models, whether written or visual, is technically accurate, but still, uncanny.
+Neil Gaiman wrote a great line in Neverwhere where he describes characters as wearing “the kind of suits that might have been made by a tailor two hundred years ago who had had a modern suit described to him but had never actually seen one.”
+For me that describes much of these AI models’ output: technically accurate in some respects, but wrong in ways that mark them as uncanny.

 For example, prompts referring to “David S. Pumpkins” get images that are sort of on the right track—high foreheads, pale skin, curly black hair, as if it understands that this person shares attributes with Tom Hanks, but can’t quite make the leap that he is Tom Hanks unless I say so.
 And it can usually understand that “David S. Pumpkins” is a man with pumpkins on his suit, but often takes that to absurd places (and sometimes goes pumpkin-y in the wrong places, like the face.)